Return to Index

 - Do not take any medications without your doctor's approval, including over-the-counter drugs.

-- Eat a balanced diet .
+- Eat a well-balanced diet .
 Choose a variety of fruits and vegetables, as well as lean proteins, like beans and poultry.

 - If your liver disease is more advanced, you may need to limit protein intake.
 Your weakened liver will not be able to process it properly.